Online Help

 Parameters are read out using the HTTP method GET.

-GET /configuration/administration/rest
+GET /api/v2_0/configuration/administration/webinterface

 All parameters with their settings are returned in JSON format as response: